plone/training/export_code.rst

 `Dexterity XML <http://docs.plone.org/external/plone.app.dexterity/docs/reference/dexterity-xml.html>`_ is very powerful.
 By editing it (not all features have a UI) you should be able to do everything you can do with a python schema.

 Our talks use a dropdown for ``type_of_talk`` and a multiselect for ``audience``.
-Radiobuttons and checkboxes woule be the better choice here.
+Radio-buttons and checkboxes would be the better choice here.
 Modify the xml to make that change happen:

 ..  code-block:: xml
     :linenos: